Bhaveshcoding/Modular-Bluetooth-Controlled-Prosthetic-Hand-with-Adaptive-Grip-System/README.md

 ## Current Status

-The CAD model, electronics design, and firmware are all done.
-The system is ready to be put together and tested in real life.
+The CAD model, electronics design, and firmware are complete.

+The system is ready for assembly and real-world testing.

 ---

 ## Improvements for the Future

-* Putting things together and testing them
+* Assemble and test the complete system
-* Better routing of tendons
+* Improve tendon routing for smoother movement
-* Design of custom PCBs
+* Design a custom PCB
-* Better control of the grip
+* Add more advanced grip control algorithms
+* Improve durability and reliability

 ---

 ## Last Thoughts

-This project shows how to build a robotic prosthetic hand from scratch to finish by using mechanical design, electronics, and code.
+This project demonstrates how a robotic prosthetic hand can be built from scratch using mechanical design, electronics, and programming.

----
+It combines CAD design, prototyping, embedded systems, and mechanical actuation into a single assistive robotics project.